spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productmanagement-module.md

 *Estimated migration time: 5 min*

-To upgrade to the new version of the module, do the following:
+To upgrade to the new version of the module, follow these steps:

 1. Upgrade the `ProductManagement` module to the new version: